DongzeHE/scpca-docs/docs/getting_started.md

 - If multiple annotations are present, the report compares different annotations to one another.
 Strong agreement between different annotation methods is a qualitative indicator of robustness.

-To determine which methods were used for cell type annotations, use the following command on the processed `SingleCellExperiment` object:
+To determine which methods were used for cell type annotations, use the following command on the processed `SingleCellExperiment` object.
+If this returns `NULL`, then no cell type annotation was performed for the given library.

 ```r
 # show vector of available celltypes